erizov/Professor/semester_7/lecture_45_blockchain_fundamentals/consensus_mechanisms/README.md

 ## Introduction

-Consensus Mechanisms is a fundamental concept in blockchain fundamentals.
+Consensus Mechanisms addresses concept in blockchain fundamentals.

 This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: Algorithms that enable distributed network nodes to agree on the state of the blockchain without central authority.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below